opsone-ch/documentation/development/phpdebugging.rst

 set a cookie with the name ``XDEBUG_PROFILE``.
 By default, profiler output well be written into the ``~/tmp/`` directory.

-Warning: Enable profiling can generate a lot of data.
+.. warning:: Enable profiling can generate a lot of data.
 Make sure your diskspace is sufficient to store this files and disable profiling as soon as possible